A tutorial on learning from preferences and choices with Gaussian Processes: Plackett-Luce model

 Under the assumption that the $m$ orderings statements are conditionally independent given $\mathbf{u}(X)$, we obtain the likelihood:

 We assign independent GP priors to each utility function resulting into:

-The posterior is not available in analytical form.
-We use a variational inference technique to learn an approximate Gaussian posterior distribution and, at the same time, infer the value of the kernels' hyperparameters.
-For simplicity, we assume the same kernel $k_i=k_j$ for each utility function, although the hyperparameters can be different. \end{MethodB} \end{SnugshadeB} This model was proposed by \cite{nguyen2021top}, who also account for ties using a threshold $\delta$ that represents the limit of discernibility.
+For simplicity, we assume the same kernel $k_i=k_j$ for each utility function, although the hyperparameters can be different.
+Given the above likelihood and prior, inference is carried out as described in Algorithm \ref{alg:1}, where steps A1--A3 are performed using variational inference as approximation method for the posterior. \end{MethodB} \end{SnugshadeB} This model was proposed by \cite{nguyen2021top}, who also account for ties using a threshold $\delta$ that represents the limit of discernibility.
 Therefore, their model integrates Model \ref{model:PL} with Model \ref{Model:JND}.

 Note that, Model \ref{model:PL} can also be applied in cases where Alice only provides an ordering of a subset of the labels.
 Indeed, the likelihood \eqref{eq:likePLprod} is still valid, but the inner product will include less terms.
-Furthermore, we can see that if Alice only states her most preferred label, the likelihood \eqref{eq:likePLprod} and Model \ref{model:pairwiselabel} simplify to the standard multiclass classification GP model.
-We can exploit the structure of the likelihood to reduce the number of variational parameters in the covariance matrix of the Gaussian variational distribution, similarly to what done in \cite{opper2009variational}.
+Furthermore, we can see that if Alice only states her most preferred label, the likelihood \eqref{eq:likePLprod} and Model \ref{model:PL} simplify to the standard multiclass classification GP model.
+We can exploit the structure of the likelihood to reduce the number of variational parameters in the covariance matrix of the Gaussian variational distribution, similarly to what is done in \citet{opper2009variational}.
 However, in this case, the variational covariance matrix cannot be diagonal, we need some additional parameters to model the correlation between the various utilities functions.

 There is a connection between Thurstone's model and Plackett-Luce's model.
-A key result by \cite{yellott1977relationship} states that if the variables $\widetilde{u}_i$ in \eqref{eq:noise_thur} are independent, and their distributions are identical except for their means, then Thurstone's model gives rise to a PL model if and only if the $\widetilde{u}_i$ are distributed according to a \textit{Gumbel distribution}.
+A key result by \citet{yellott1977relationship} states that if the variables $\widetilde{u}_i$ in \eqref{eq:noise_thur} are independent, and their distributions are identical except for their means, then Thurstone's model gives rise to a PL model if and only if the $\widetilde{u}_i$ are distributed according to a \textit{Gumbel distribution}.